 2. System requirements

-BigPicture (and Jira) are web applications in the sense that they run on Cloud, Data Center, or Server.
-Therefore, the requirements will not pertain to the operating system but mainly to the power of the machine that runs Data Center or Server applications in your organization.
+BigPicture (and Jira) are web applications that run on Cloud, Data Center, or Server.
+Therefore, the requirements will not pertain to the operating system but mainly to the power of the machine that runs your organization’s Data Center or Server applications.

 Important: On February 15, 2024, Atlassian will cease support for Jira Server instances.
 The Cloud Migration Program will also affect BigPicture.